aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-content/manage-text/text-formatting/_index.md

 Aspose.Slides allows you to set the space between letters in a textbox.
 This way, you get to adjust the visual density of a line or block of text by expanding or condensing the spacing between characters.

-This Python code shows you how to expand the spacing for one line of text and condense the spacing for another line: xxx
+This Python code shows you how to expand the spacing for one line of text and condense the spacing for another line:

 ```python
 import aspose.slides as slides